 If the student was last homeschooled, learn how to return or enter PGCPS

 Prince George’s County has procedures and guidelines for early entrance.
 Only children who become age-eligible between September 2 and October 15, are eligible to apply.
 The deadline for current county residents to apply for early entrance June 1.
-For more information please contact Early Childhood Programs at 240-724-1924.
+For more information please contact Early Learning Programs at 240-724-1924.

 Please take the following Pre-Enrollment Survey to ensure you are adequately prepared for registration.

 If the language indicated is not English and/or you answered YES to more than one of the above questions, please contact the International Student Admissions and Enrollment at 301-445-8460.

 The enrolling birth parent/court-appointed guardian and the student must be physically residing in Prince George’s County.
 Students are expected to attend the school assigned to their home address.

 To find your neighborhood school please visit the PGCPS School Finder.

 All parents registering in Prince George’s County Public Schools must have the following: